sophiedeakin/Our-Universe/README.md

 1. Persuade visitors to visit the Space Museum by sharing relevant information about the museum which doesn't contain big words or jargon that will confuse the visitors.
 2. Expand educational programming by allowing schools to book a visit where children or young people can learn something new, take part in activities and explore the musuem.
 3. Secure funding from sales of tickets and potential partnerships with other companies.
 4. Create a database of customers to send newsletters to, this will expand the name of the musuem because customers/visitors will share their visit to friends & family as well as social media.
+When the website is shared with others this will increase the foot traffic to the website and increase sales of tickets.

 ## User Goals